 View ITC details readily

-As a buyer, you can check the Income Tax Credits (ITC) of the e-invoices you receive, right from Zoho.
+As a buyer, you can check the Input Tax Credits (ITC) of the e-invoices you receive, right from Zoho.
 Since Zoho is a registered GST Suvidha Provider (GSP), you can connect to the GST portal and view your GST returns, including the GSTR-2A details, without logging in to the GST portal.

 Which Zoho app should you choose?